Lord, though I cannot see you with my eyes, I believe

 1. God Entrusts Us with What He Values:

-already functional property.
-It's quite another thing to purchase a rundown property and fix it up
+purchase an already functional property.
+It's quite another thing to purchase a rundown property and

-yourself.
+fix it up yourself.
 Once tidied up, the latter is worth much more to you.
-It has become the fruit of your
+It has become the fruit of

 landowner purchased the land and did the work himself to set up the vineyard before he handed it